Marshlink line: Privatisation

-In May 2018, Southern announced the cancellation of the direct service from Ashford International to Brighton, with Marshlink services only extending to Eastbourne.
-The company defended the decision as it would improve capacity between Eastbourne and Hastings, and removing a 2 carriage diesel service from the electrified and often overcrowded Brighton – Eastbourne line, but their proposals were criticised by various councillors whose wards lay on the route.
+In May 2018, Southern announced that services to Brighton would terminate instead at Eastbourne.
+The company said it would improve capacity between Eastbourne and Hastings, and remove a two-carriage diesel service from the electrified and often overcrowded Brighton – Eastbourne line, but it was criticised by various councillors whose wards lay on the route.

 Listed buildings

 The Marshlink line contains several listed buildings along its route, which show architectural or historical merit.
+The original station buildings were designed by William Tress for the SER and constructed in an Italianate style.
+As Rye was planned to be a main stop, its station is larger than others along the line.